ekam-g/CacheStore/README.md

 ## What is this?

-this is a cache database for you to git clone and use in your project!
+this is a cache database for you to use in your project!

 ## Why should I use it?